 Our early dinner at 5 in the afternoon!

 Sunday was rainy, after the Mass we decided to stay home the whole day.
 I made the kids a cozy corner where they can snuggle with their fave stuffed toys and read their books.
 What is C reading?
-Maybe it’s a magazine with Reeds.com engagement rings?
-Ha!
-Nope, the book is Bernard & Bianca (of the movie The Rescuers) in Czech which she borrowed from the library.
+She’s got the book Bernard & Bianca (of the movie The Rescuers) in Czech which she borrowed from the library.
 Little A has Roary, the racing car.

 I think the kids were also tired after yesterday’s activities and welcomed the relaxing break.
 I on the other hand, did some crafty work.